Once Upon a Barn: A Tour of My Art & Design Studio in Hamilton, Virginia

 Now that the barn’s been totally spruced up …

-There's still so much to do but I'm taking it slowly and letting myself become acquainted with the space.
+There's still much to do but I'm taking it in slowly, one day at a time.